companieshouse/node-session-handler/README.md

 ```
 ...where `res` is the response object.

-The above app data will now be available in `res.locals.session.appData` whilst account data can be accessed from `res.locals.session.accountData`
+The above app data will now be immediately available in `res.locals.session.appData` whilst account data can be accessed from `res.locals.session.accountData`

+A copy of this new data is saved to Redis for subsequent requests.

 ### Updating session data

-In order to update or add new data to the existing session session data , we would do the following:
+In order to update or add new data to the existing app session data , we would do the following:
 ```
 let o = res.locals.session.appData;
 // manipulate the data here as you please, then: